 Glucose transport in obesity (MOLLY’S PART TO BE ADDED)

-mino acid transport through the placenta has inconsistent.
+Fetal development requires a constant supply of amino acids, particularly the essential amino acids.
+The study of amino acid transport through the placenta and how it is modified by obesity has yielded inconsistent results.
 Amino acid transport system A was shown to have increased activity especially with the expression of neutral amino acid transporters SNAT1 and SNAT2 on the microvillous membrane implying an increased amino acid flux to the fetus, while amino acid transport system L activity was not altered with maternal obesity.
 Sex differences may appear with male offspring having increased system A activity compared to females.
 The increased expression of the transporter system can contribute to the birth of macrosomic newborns due to the increased supply of amino acids.
 Earlier research demonstrated a decrease in term placental amino acid transporter activities in mothers with obesity.
-Most current data an altered amino acid transport but the specific transport expressions remain inconclusive.
+Most current data supports an altered amino acid transport but the specific transport expressions remain inconclusive.

-Fatty acid and cholesterol uptake and metabolism were inconsistently altered in maternal obesity. demonstrated that the expression of fatty acid transporters was significantly reduced in obese rats.
+Fatty acid and cholesterol uptake and metabolism were inconsistently altered in maternal obesity.
+One study demonstrated that the expression of fatty acid transporters was significantly reduced in obese rats.
 It is worthy to note that recent findings demonstrated an increased fatty acid esterification in the placenta, however, mitochondrial fatty acid oxidation was downregulated and compensated for by peroxisomal oxidation.
-The increased placental storage of fatty acids to be a protective mechanism to prevent excess fatty acids from crossing the fetal-placental membrane.
+The increased placental storage of fatty acids is proposed to be a protective mechanism to prevent excess fatty acids from crossing the fetal-placental membrane.
 Further studies have found an increase in the expression of cluster of differentiation 36 (CD36) but a decrease in fatty acid transporters including fatty acid binding protein-4 (FABP-4) and endothelial lipase (EL).
 Emerging evidence shows that the fetal endothelial cells have a decreased fatty acid transporter expression which may indicate that the rate-limiting step of fatty acid transport could be at the fetal side despite the change in transporters at the syncytiotrophoblastic membrane.

-Obesity is often associated with micronutrient deficiency, and thus the maternal circulating levels of micronutrients will determine placental responses.
+Obesity is often associated with maternal? micronutrient deficiency, and thus the maternal circulating levels of micronutrients will determine placental responses.
 As mentioned earlier, the adaptations to maternal levels of circulating micronutrients are unique to every nutrient although exact mechanisms remain unclear for the transport of the majority of micronutrients.

-etabolic and signaling pathways that result in altered nutrient transport at the placental level
+Metabolic and signaling pathways that result in altered nutrient transport at the placental level

 Glucose transport in obesity (MOLLY’S PART TO BE ADDED)

-upregula amino acid transporters be attributed to increased metabolic pathways upstream of amino acid uptake like mTORC, insulin and insulin-like growth factor, leptin, and adiponectin.
+Obesity-associated upregulation of amino acid transporters could be attributed to increased metabolic pathways upstream of amino acid uptake like mTORC, insulin and insulin-like growth factor, leptin, and adiponectin.
 In lean mothers, adiponectin decreases amino acid uptake especially postprandial and is thought to be a protective mechanism to limit excessive uptake of amino acids to the fetus especially that insulin levels are elevated postprandial.
 Due to hypoadiponectenemia associated with maternal obesity, this mechanism is altered and the effect of adiponectin on the placenta is reduced.
 Maternal levels of insulin, adiponectin, leptin, and cytokines due to the inflammatory milieu induced by obesity have a significant role in regulating the downstream placental metabolic pathways of insulin, peroxisome proliferator-activated receptor alpha (PPARα) and mTORC.
 Maternal obesity is assumed to directly influence placental lipid metabolism with evidence suggesting a protective role of the placenta in limiting available fatty acids for fetal supply by esterifying and storing the lipids that cross the microvillous membrane.
 Alterations in the inflammatory milieu of the mother, which is usually elevated due to obesity, is also thought to affect placental function.

-in determining offspring risk of disease in human and animal models
+Role of the placenta in determining offspring risk of disease in human and animal models